Brant-777/CarsML/README.md

 ## Machine Learning Linear Regression Using Tensorflow.js

 ## About
-CarsML is a machine learning project used to create a linear regression solution to find the most accurate fit for the relationship between MPG and Weight of vehicles.
+CarsML is a machine learning project used to create a linear regression model to find the most accurate fit for the relationship between MPG and Weight of vehicles.
 In this example we use HTML, Tensorflow.js and Kaggle.json Data.

 ## Preview